Justifying1/DSA-Assignment-/doc_6.md

 Documentation for 6 number question

-(a) Explanation of how the Data Structures Are Defined
+# Explanation of how the Data Structures Are Defined

 The data structure of this program is mainly one dimensional integer arrays which will be used to hold input data, as well as the heaps.

 * Array HeapRepresentation (arr[100] and arr copy[100]):

 .
 They are the arrays of integer values of fixed size (maximum 100 elements; the size is implicitly defined by the array size in    main() ).
 The array arr keeps the unsorted integers provided by user and is subsequently converted to a max-heap.
 We start with an array copy arr_copy in order to maintain the original unsorted data so that the two heap builds are independent of each other.

 .
 The array holds a complete binary tree in level-order: There is an index i (starting at 0), the left child of this node is at position 2i + 1, the right child at position 2i + 2 and the parent is at (i-1)/2 (as an integer).
 Such implicit tree representation makes heap operations possible without explicit pointers, which is very efficient.

 .
 No other data structures such as linked list or queue, are utilized, since heaps can be built only through array manipulations and thus injuries a heap around O(n) on time complexity of the heap building operation.

 The reason why this representation scheme of array-based is appealing is its space economy (no pointer overhead) and the ease of enforcing the heap properties.